 Navel oranges are found everywhere, all year round.
 This is arguably the most popular variety of orange around.
 It makes a great snack or juice ingredient – with a caveat.

 Navel oranges are picked at the first sign of ripeness, so they are fully matured.
 Juice made from these orangs will taste sweet but spoil quickly.
 This is not an ingredient for a large batch of juice to store.

 - Simple to peel and apply to a juicer.

 - Juice goes sour within hours of exposure to air.

-Satsumas hail from Japan, and are famed for their ease of peeling and unrolling.
-Tangerines are also devoid of seeds, so they can fed straight into a juicer.
+Satsumas hail from Japan and are famed for their ease of peeling and unrolling.
+Tangerines are also devoid of seeds, so they can be fed straight into a juicer.

 If you do so, you’ll likely be thrilled with the results.
 Tangerines are among the lightest of all oranges, packing plenty of flavor into a small size.
 That stature means that you’ll need a large batch of satsumas to make a jug of juice, though.

 - You’ll rack up some serious food miles importing them.

 The tangelo orange looks a little different from most counterparts.
 They are a deeper, duller color, and have a large navel.
 This sometimes leads to tangelos being referred to as “honeybells.”